 Matching Challenge

-The PCM community has a special opportunity to double their investment and help close out our $11M Common Ground capital campaign.
+This fall, the PCM community had a special opportunity to double their investment and help close out our capital campaign to build Common Ground.

-Thanks to longtime supporters June and Simon Li, Jerry and Terri Kohl, and Karen Hillenburg, gifts to the campaign will be matched dollar for dollar, up to $500,000.
-We have made great strides towards meeting the match and now, to cross the finish line, we need to raise $150,000 by October 31, coinciding with the anticipated completion of the administrative wing.
+Thanks to longtime supporters June and Simon Li, Jerry and Terri Kohl, and Karen Hillenburg, gifts made to the campaign were matched dollar for dollar, up to $500,000.
+We have officially closed out the challenge and surpassed our $11M campaign goal!

 Construction beams of a building in progress